smokephisticated/smokephisticated/pages/bowls/bowls.md

 layout: page
 title: "Best Bowls/Handpipes & Bubblers for Your Money, 2018"
 permalink: "/bowls/"
-seotitle: "11 Best Cheap Weed Pipes / Bowls for Your Money in 2018"
+seotitle: "11 Best Bowls: Cheap & Affordable (2018 Updated)"
 ---

 We've compiled a list of hand pipes and bubblers with reviewer-backed reputation.
 Scroll down to the first table to hop right in.